DinkydauSet/DinkydauSet/_posts/2021-12-21-reducing-software-complexity.md

 ### simplification out of necessity or as a precaution

 I started thinking about simplification out of necessity.
 There were bugs in the program and I found it really difficult to fix them.
 This made me think: if simplification helps when the complexity is overwhelming, maybe it also helps when the complexity is already manageable.
 I now think all the time: how can I make this simpler?
 That is without sacrificing performance and user experience.
-I already think the function above is a bit complex.

 # Encapsulating complexity